qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 ```

-There are two scenarios where multivectors can be useful:
+There are two scenarios where multivectors are useful:

 * **Multiple representation of the same object** - For example, you can store multiple embeddings for pictures of the same object, taken from different angles.
 This approach assumes that the payload is same for all vectors.
-* **Late Interaction Embeddings** - Some text embedding models can output multiple vectors for a single text.
+* **Late interaction embeddings** - Some text embedding models can output multiple vectors for a single text.
-For example, a family of models like ColBERT output a relatively small vector for each token in the text.
+For example, a family of models such as ColBERT output a relatively small vector for each token in the text.

-In order to use multivectors, we need to specify a function that will be used to compare matrices of vectors between each other.
+In order to use multivectors, we need to specify a function that will be used to compare between matrices of vectors

-Currently, Qdrant supports `max_sim` function, that is defined as a sum of maximum similarities between each pair of vectors in the matrices.
+Currently, Qdrant supports `max_sim` function, which is defined as a sum of maximum similarities between each pair of vectors in the matrices.

 $$
 score = \sum_{i=1}^{N} \max_{j=1}^{M} \text{Sim}(\text{vectorA}_i, \text{vectorB}_j)